Duties of the Officers of the Cape Cod Hydrangea Society

 The Membership Director shall create name tags and mail them to members and, if desired, provide temporary name tags at social events.

-The Membership Director shall send out welcome letters to new members; send out newsletters and notices to the general membership from the CCHS server and notify the Website Manager of additions and changes to the CCHS Directory.
+The Membership Director shall send out welcome letters to new members; send out newsletters and notices to the general membership from the CCHS gmail account and notify the Website Manager of additions and changes to the CCHS Directory.

 The Membership Director shall send a list of new members to the Newsletter Editor each quarter.